IMLS/estimating-wifi/imls-backend/DATABASE_NOTES.md

 # Notes on Working with the Database

+The database notes below assume you have setup the backend as laid out in the [backend README](README.md), including having the Docker containers up and running.
 ## Connect to the DB via CLI

 - `psql -h localhost -U postgres -W`